-UPDATED: As family law practitioners and divorce lawyers, we hear a number of questions repeatedly.
-One common thing our clients want to know is if they’re responsible for debts their ex ran up?
+As family law practitioners and divorce lawyers, we hear a number of questions repeatedly.
+One common thing our clients want to know is: ‘who’s responsible for debt in divorce their ex ran it up’?

 We got this question from a San Diego husband and father a while back: